pindjouf/BXL-Cyber-Camp/projects/monitoring_101/README.md

 Be able to keep track of the state of machines, troubleshoot them to understand errors and in the best cases prevent issues before they even happen!

-### The machine

-I'm gonna be monitoring a remote osmc machine.\
-Which has the following services running:

-- wireguard vpn
-- radarr
-- sonarr
-- lidarr
-- transmission (torrenting client)
-- kodi (media center)